wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 4.2.2 =
+- The Braintree transactions will send the customer's name and email address to the API also.

 = 4.2.1 =
 - Updated the Braintree payments integration to require the customer's name and email address during checkout.
 - Updated the Spanish Mexican language translation file.